-- 22. Economic actors, such as firms, and households, don't usually have an incentive to adopt technologies that would lower GHG emissions deriving from their polluting activities; it is often cheaper to just continue emitting, regardless of the effect this would have on the environment.
-It is therefore fairly straightforward that policy intervention is needed to fight climate change and achieve the NDCs pledges under the Paris Agreement. - 23.
-In general, governments can take two policy approaches to reduce carbon emissions.
+22. Economic actors, such as firms, do not usually have an incentive to adopt technologies that would lower GHG emissions deriving from their polluting activities; it is often cheaper to just continue emitting, regardless of the carbon intensity of their technologies and their effect on the environment.
+It is therefore fairly straightforward that policy intervention is needed to fight climate change and achieve the NDCs pledges under the Paris Agreement.

+23. In general, governments can take two policy approaches to reduce carbon emissions.
 First, regulatory approaches that rely on the introduction of specific standards to changes in practices and improvements in the quality of the environment (e.g. regulations, reporting requirements, emission licensing, etc.); these are often known as "command-and-control" instruments.
-Second, there are market-based instruments (MBIs, also known as "economic instruments").
+Second, market-based instruments (MBIs, also known as "economic instruments").
 Both types of instruments are effective at reducing pollution.
-However, there is strong evidence that MBIs do so at a lower social cost (Baumol and Oates, 1988). - 24.
-MBIs are policy instruments that use markets, prices and/or other economic variables to provide incentives for economic agents to reduce or eliminate environmental externalities.
-The theoretical and empirical justification for these policy instruments is well established (Pigou, 1920, Coase, 1960, Baumol 1971) and, today, they are considered fundamental to support environmental policy, in general, and climate mitigation, in particular (OECD, 1991; CPLC, 2017). - 25.
-Examples of MBIs include taxes, subsidies, deposit-refund-schemes, and emission trading schemes (ETSx or cap-and-trade).
-In the context of climate mitigation, both taxes and ETS have been implemented, and since both instruments imply a price on carbon emissions, they are commonly referred to as carbon pricing instruments (CPLC, 2017).
+However, it is generally accepted that MBIs do so at a lower social cost (Baumol and Oates, 1988).

+24. Market-based instruments (MBIs) are policy instruments that use markets, prices and/or other economic variables to provide incentives for economic agents to reduce or eliminate environmental externalities.
+The theoretical and empirical justification for these policy instruments is well established (Pigou, 1920, Coase, 1960, Baumol 1971) and, today, they are considered fundamental to support environmental policy, in general, and climate mitigation, in particular (OECD, 1991; CPLC, 2017).
-Deleted: , do not

-Deleted: carbon intensity of their technologies and their

-Deleted: it is generally accepted

-Deleted: Market-based instruments (

-&lt;sup>7 Nationally determined contributions are the successors of binding targets for greenhouse gas emissions.

-- 26. Carbon pricing can be used by countries to lower their carbon emissions and meet their NDC pledges under the Paris Agreement.
-In fact, two-thirds of all submitted NDCs (around 100 countries) consider the use of carbon pricing to achieving their emission reduction targets.
-Carbon pricing is also a low-cost option to achieve emissions reduction and meet the targets set in NDCs.
-It could alone reduce the cost of climate change mitigation by 32% by 2030, and achieve full potential when coupled with coherent energy and environmental policies (World Bank, 2016). - As of June 2019, 57 carbon pricing initiatives had been implemented or scheduled for implementation; of these, 29 are carbon taxes, primarily applied on a national level.
-Although these instruments represent around 20% of global GHG emissions, less than 5% of emissions are priced at levels consistent with the Paris Agreement goals (World Bank, 2019). - 28.
-Private investors are starting to take carbon pricing into account when making financial decisions even in jurisdictions where instruments haven't been introduced yet. - 29.
-In the case of a carbon tax, the government sets the price of carbon, and lets the market determine the total emissions.
-On the other hand, with an ETS the government sets a maximum limit on emissions and lets the market determine the price of carbon emissions and the allocation of emissions abatement efforts (i.e. which economic actors will innovate, and how).
-In effect, taxation and ETS consist of different instruments with the same objective, namely pricing environmental externalities, and, in the case of climate change specifically carbon emissions, so that economic agents fully or partially internalize the social costs of their actions. - 30.
-There are also hybrid systems that have design elements of both of these 'pure' instruments -for example, tax regimes that accept emission reduction units to reduce the tax burden, or ETS with floor and ceiling prices, but all these instruments with different specific design features are based on the same principle: to internalize environmental damage through carbon pricing pricing so as to provide an incentive to reduce emissions.
-8 - 31.
-It is also important to note that there are a number of other instruments which a country may introduce or already have in place, which in practice set a price on carbon; for example, taxes on

-Deleted: ¶
+25. Examples of MBIs include taxes, subsidies, deposit-refund-schemes, and emission trading schemes (ETS).
+In the context of climate mitigation, both taxes and ETS have been implemented, and since both instruments imply a price on carbon, they are commonly referred to as carbon pricing instruments (CPLC, 2017).

+26. Carbon pricing can be used by countries to lower their carbon emissions and meet their NDC pledges under the Paris Agreement.
+In fact, two-thirds of all submitted NDCs

 8 NDCs are the successors of binding targets for greenhouse gas emissions.
 In the UNFCCC and Paris Agreement nomenclature, NDCs are explicit commitments for climate mitigation made by the Parties (countries).
-Conditional NDC refer to those commitments that depend on additional financial support. ¶
+Conditional NDC refer to those commitments that depend on additional financial support.